breeze1076/dynamic-form-task/README.md

 ## How to test

 Go to "Dialog Form" page, fill out the form and click "Submit".
 If mandatory fields are not filled, there will me a red message.
 Otherwise the payload will appear in the browser console.
+The json data is located in assets/form-content.json.
+I have renamed two "Dependent textbox" controls to separate "Dependent textbox 1" and "Dependent textbox 2" to make FormControl identifiers unique in FormGroup.

 ## Code scaffolding